List of the wettest tropical cyclones by country

 This is a list of wettest tropical cyclones by country, using all known available sources.
 Data is most complete for Australia, Cuba, Dominican Republic, Japan, Hong Kong, Mexico, Taiwan, Micronesia's Yap and Chuuk, and the United States, with fragmentary data available for other countries.
 The French region of Réunion holds several world records for tropical cyclone and worldwide rainfall, due to the rough topography and its location in the Indian Ocean.

-Below are the records for each country above.